larpchronicles/rules/chronicles-rulebook.md

 This skill is purchased multiple times.
 Each skill rank indicates the proficiency of the character in picking locks.
 To pick a lock, the character must provide their own draw bag and several beads in each of four colors.
 One color represents success (one bead).
 One color represents breaking the lock (one bead).
 One color represents that the character can continue the attempt (several beads), And one color represents resetting the bag (several beads).
 The base bag has 1 success, 1 break, 4 continue, 1 reset.
 The character's skill rank is compared to the tier of the lock.
 For each rank that the character's skill is under the lock, add 2 continue and 1 reset.
 If the character's skill is equal to, or above the lock there is no change to the bag.
 The character may draw from the bag every 30 seconds until success, or the lock is broken.

 ## Mimicry
-This skill allows the user to use any single Spell or Stamina ability once per purchase of Mimicry.
-The user must additionally expend a number of Agility Points equal to double the mimicked ability's Mana or Stamina cost, as appropriate.
+This skill allows the character to use any single Spell or Stamina ability once per purchase of Mimicry.
+The character must additionally expend a number of Agility Points equal to double the mimicked ability's Mana or Stamina cost, as appropriate.
 Mimicry cannot be used on level 10 Spells.
 Use requires the verbal:  My turn!  <ability verbal/incant>

 ## Trapping
 This skill is purchased once.
 Trapping allows the character the chance to set a trap using the in-game trap tag, trap physical representation, and trap trigger.
 Setting a trap takes as long as it actually takes to set the trap.
 Trapping also allows the character to attempt to disarm a set trap using out of game and in-game tools.
 The character must actually disarm the trigger of the trap, and do so without destroying the trigger.
 Most disarmed traps can be saved for later use.